 Storage

-Baked cookies should be stored at room temperature in an airtight container.
+Sugar-free gingerbread cookies should be stored at room temperature in an airtight container.
+If you have iced them, store in a single layer.
 They stay fresh for about 2 weeks.

-First of all, don't miss my Keto Christmas cookies roundup - all the best festive cookie recipes in one place!
-And here are some more keto recipes to try during the holiday season:
+My Keto Christmas cookies roundup has all the best festive cookie recipes in one place.
+Here are more keto recipes to try during the holiday season:

 Tried this recipe?
 Give it a star rating below!